Brandýs nad Labem-Stará Boleslav: Geography

 Brandýs nad Labem-Stará Boleslav is located about 12 km northeast of Prague.
 It lies in a flat landscape of the Central Elbe Table plateau, in the heart of the agricultural region of Polabí.
-Brandýs nad Labem-Stará Boleslav lies upon the Elbe river, Brandýs nad Labem on the left bank and Stará Boleslav on the right bank.
+Brandýs nad Labem-Stará Boleslav lies upon the Elbe River – Brandýs nad Labem on the left bank and Stará Boleslav on the right bank.

-In the northern part of the municipal territory lies Proboštské Lake, which is an artificial lake created by flooding a gravel quarry.
+In the northern part of the municipal territory lies Lake Proboštské jezero, which is an artificial lake created by flooding a gravel quarry.
 It is used for recreational purposes.

 History

 Around the year 900, during the rule of Duke Spytihněv I, a gord was founded in the area of Stará Boleslav.
 In the first third of the 10th century, when Duke Boleslaus I resided here, the moats were replaced by stone walls, and the gord was named Boleslav after the duke.
 At that time, the Church of Saints Cosmas and Damian already stood here.
 At the gate of the church, Boleslaus I murdered his brother Duke Wenceslaus on 28 September 935 (or 929).
 After his death, Wenceslaus was proclaimed a saint by the church and became the patron saint of the Czech nation as well as a symbol of moral reinforcement during hard times.
 Stará Boleslav subsequently became an important pilgrimage site.

 After 1039, Duke Bretislav I established a new Romanesque basilica dedicated to St. Wenceslaus at the site of the murder.
 Moreover, Bretislaus I had the Collegiate Chapter of Saints Cosmas and Damian, the oldest in Bohemia, built next to the basilica in 1052.

 Kings Charles IV and Wenceslaus often used to visit the town to hunt in the 14th century, and had new town fortifications built.
 During the Hussite Wars (1419–1434), the castle in Stará Boleslav was burned down.

 Brandýs was founded in the early 14th century around a small castle from the turn of the 13th and 14th centuries.
 A town with a fortress gradually emerged.
 At the end of the 15th century, a castle was built in Brandýs, into which a tower from the original fortress was incorporated.
 During the Thirty Years' War, both Stará Boleslav and Brandýs were almost completely destroyed.
 In the second half of the 17th century, Stará Boleslav regained its earlier fame through the cult of Madonna.

 In the 18th century, both towns began to grow, but were again affected by wars.
 During the Seven Years' War in 1757, part of Stará Boleslav burned down.
 Prussian General Hartwig Karl von Wartenberg was killed during the battle.
 From the middle of the 18th century, manufactories and factories were established in the towns.
 The most famous was Melichar's factory for agricultural machinery in Brandýs nad Labem, founded in 1883, which achieved fame abroad and had branches in many European cities.

 In 1960, the two adjacent towns were joined to form one town of Brandýs nad Labem-Stará Boleslav, after both towns refused to give up their names and accept a new one.